Delta 3000: Configurations

 The first stage was the RS-27 powered Extended Long Tank Thor, first flown on the 2000-series.
 Three or nine Castor-4 solid rocket boosters (SRB) were attached to increase thrust at lift-off, replacing the less powerful Castor-2 boosters used on earlier models.
 Two second stages were available; the Delta-P, which had been flown on the Delta 1000 and 2000 series, or the Delta-K, an uprated version with the Aerojet engine.
 Some launches used a three-stage configuration in order to reach higher orbits.
 A Star-37D, Star-37E, or Star-48B PAM-D could be used as an upper stage.
 Launches with PAM-D upper stages were designated Delta 3XX0 PAM-D, rather than assigning a code to the upper stage for use in the four-digit sequence.
 From the 4000-series onwards, the PAM-D received the upper stage code "5", however this was not applied retrospectively to 3000-series rockets, which were still in service at the time.

-The Delta 3000 could put a payload of 954 kg to a Geostationary transfer orbit (GTO).
+The Delta 3000 could put a payload of 954 kg to a Geostationary transfer orbit.